Murder of Connie Franklin: Connie Franklin returns

 During the trial, prosecuting attorney Hugh Williamson was opposed by Ben Williamson, his younger brother, acting as chief defense counsel.
 Judge S. M. Bone presided.
 The prosecution submitted burned bones as evidence of Franklin's death, but as a temple bone had been mislaid, the state health officer Garrison refused to swear that the remains were human.
 In addition, both Garrison and a dentist testified that the teeth found at the site were not human.
 Ruminer testified that Rogers was not the same man as Connie Franklin, and recounted her version of the events of March 9.
 Her testimony was corroborated by a deaf mute, Reuben Harrell, a nephew to Coleman Foster, who had come forward as a witness to the crimes.

 The defense presented witnesses who claimed that Rogers and Franklin were the same person.
 During his testimony, Rogers claimed that he had been out drinking with the defendants on the day of the "murder", fallen off his mule, and had not seen Ruminer until the following day.
 At that point, he claimed, Ruminer had said she wanted to postpone the wedding until the fall, to which he replied that if she didn't marry him immediately she would never see him again.
 She would not, so he left town and worked in nearby Humphrey, Arkansas, not to return until he heard that others were on trial for his murder.
 He made efforts to explain the story had its roots in the liquor wars between the Hess family and the Younger and Greenways.
 The defense also claimed that enemies of the accused had used Franklin's disappearance to frame them for murder, including placing animal bones in a fire in the woods.
 In the end, the trial lasted two days.

 Initially, the jury reported they were deadlocked.
 Judge S. M. Bone told the jury that the trial had already cost the county $8000 and instructed them to try again to come to a verdict.
 The next day, they returned a verdict of "not guilty."

 Afterward

 In December 1932, three years after the trial, Rogers was found lying beside a road outside Clarendon and died of exposure three days later.
-Medical reports show he had appendicitis.
+Medical reports showed he had appendicitis.